 Accounting and Finance

-Accredited by the professional accounting bodies so you gain exemptions from professional exams.
+Our courses are accredited by professional accounting bodies so you gain exemptions from professional exams.

-Links with major employers in Bristol’s thriving financial services industry, offering tailored guidance on employability and interview skills.
+We have links with major employers in Bristol’s thriving financial services industry, providing tailored guidance on employability and interview skills.

 Why study Accounting and Finance at Bristol?

 As one of the UK's leading departments for research in accounting and finance and management*, we produce high quality graduates with strong quantitative skills and a global outlook.

 Our professionally accredited degrees are informed by both research and professional practice combining theoretical education with an understanding of how to tackle the many challenges faced by the finance sector today.